InnoIPA/EXMU-X261-usermanual/tocs/0.Getting-Started/Getting-Started.md

 - A MicroSD Card: Please prepare a microSD card of 16GB or more.
 ![microsd-card](fig/microsd-card.jpg)
 ## Software
 **EXMU-X261 has preloaded image in eMMC during manufacturing.** Once you have access to the platform, you can start using it right away.
-On the other hand, you can use our pre-built image to intuitively experience the potency of employing AI solutions on the platform.(more detail in [Case-study](../5.Case-study/) topic).
+On the other hand, you can use our pre-built image to intuitively experience the potency of employing AI solutions on the platform.(the image usage please refer to [2.Software/pre-build-image](../2.Software/pre-build-image.md)).

 As mentioned above, if you decide to use our pre-built image.
 Please contact james_chen@innodisk.com.
 We will provide you with a [myinnodisk](https://myinnodisk.innodisk.com/myinnodisk/Login.aspx) account.
 Once inside, you will see as the following.
 And you can download the pre-built image you want.
  ![my-innodisk](fig/myinnodisk.png)